 - The disciplinary action employees will face if their absenteeism is deemed excessive

-Have human resources review your attendance policy with every employee—and once the review is complete, have the employee sign the attendance policy and keep a copy in their personnel file.
+Have human resources review your attendance policy with every employee—and once the review is complete, have the employee sign the company policy and keep a copy in their personnel file.

 What to do if an employee starts racking up excessive absences